STAMP-project/dspot/README.md

 ###### Available Properties

-Find here, the list of available properties:
+Here is the list of configuration properties of DSpot:

 * required properties:
  * project: path to the project root directory.